ryansolis/Flutter-App-TripleA/README.md

  An emergency assistance mobile app made using flutter

-Go to TripleA-Login to access the code of the flutter project
+Go to triplea_loginpage to access the code of the flutter project.
+It contains the individual code of the features of the app.